How this Long Island man ended up in a Chinese prison on espionage charges - Local News 8

 For two months, Li was held in residential surveillance at a designated location, an extralegal system a panel of United Nations human rights experts has described as “tantamount to enforced disappearance,” which exposes detainees “to the risk of torture and other inhuman and degrading treatment and other human rights violations.”

-During that time, US consular officials alerted Li’s family to his situation, but were unable to visit him.
+During that time, US consular officials alerted Li’s family to his situation.
 According to US lawmakers and Li’s family, he was denied access to a lawyer during his initial detention.

 The last American to be detained on Chinese state security charges, Sandy Phan-Gillis, was also accused of spying and furnishing state secrets to the FBI.
 Phan-Gillis was deported in 2017 after over two years in custody, with her family and supporters consistently maintaining the charges were “baseless.”
 Another American, geologist Xue Feng, was convicted on similar charges in 2010.
 Xue’s employer said he had no access to state secrets and the charges against him were “thoroughly flawed.”
 He was eventually released in 2015.

-Note: CORRECTION: This article has been updated to reflect Peter Humphrey was held in Qingpu prison after his 2014 conviction on contested illegal information gathering charges.